 After answering these questions, Review the position description and update it with what you've discovered.
 Take the time now and you will save time in the long run, I promise!

-Wendy has a BA from the University of South Dakota.
-In her spare time, she enjoys spending time with her family, leading her daughters’ Girl Scout troops and connecting with other HR professionals on Twitter, or through her personal blog.
+In her spare time, Wendy enjoys spending time with her family and leading her daughters’ Girl Scout troops Connect with Wendy on Twitter.